AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Marker.md

 ## Overview

-The Ray annotation allows to add an ray to a chart.
+The Marker annotation allows to add a marker a chart.

-This article explains how to add a Ray and configure its basic and visual settings.
+This article explains how to add a Marker and configure its basic and visual settings.
 You can find more settings and other useful information in the articles describing annotations in general:

 * [Drawing Tools and Annotations: General Settings](General_Settings)
 * [Drawing Tools and Annotations: Drawing](Drawing)